MetaMask/metamask-docs/services/reference/optimism/index.md

 :::note Failover protection

 Optimism [failover support](../../concepts/failover-protection.md) is available for customers on the Growth or Custom plans.
-It is only available on Mainnet.
+Optimism failover support is available on Mainnet only.
 Calls to the network are routed to [partner infrastructure providers](#partners-and-privacy-policies).

 :::